Interest rates rise again in bid to cool soaring prices

 Prices on the rise

-Bank policymakers warned that rising gas and electricity costs would keep pushing up prices across the economy.
+Rising gas and electricity costs are the main factor which are pushing up prices across the economy.

 Inflation, as measured by the consumer prices index (CPI) is expected to peak at 7.25% in April, and average close to 6% in 2022.

-This is well above the Bank's 2% target, and would be the fastest price growth since 1991.
+This would be the fastest price growth since 1991 and is well above the Bank's 2% target.

-Policymakers also said there were increasing signs of broader price pressures across the economy.
+There are also increasing signs of broader price pressures across the economy.

-Prices of household appliances such as fridges had climbed almost 10% over the past year.
+Prices of household appliances such as fridges climbed almost 10% over the past year.

 Goods shortages also meant retailers were offering fewer bargains in the January sales compared with previous years.

-The Bank said food prices and rents were also likely to creep up in the short term.
+Food prices and rents were also likely to creep up in the short term, the Bank warned.

-Policymakers said there had been a "material pick-up in pay settlements" this year, with the average worker enjoying a 5% pay rise, according to a Bank survey.

-However, pay increases are not expected to keep pace with inflation.
+Pay increases are not expected to keep pace with rising prices.

-The Bank's latest Monetary Policy Report predicted post-tax incomes would fall 2% this year, after taking into account the rising cost of living.
+Post-tax incomes are forecast to fall 2% this year, after taking into account the rising cost of living.

 This represents the biggest fall in take-home pay since records began in 1990.

+Despite this, the Bank said there had been a "material pick-up in pay settlements" this year, with the average worker enjoying a 5% pay rise.

-Nevertheless, "acute" staff shortages in sectors such as hospitality, engineering, construction and IT meant many employers were offering staff "ad-hoc" bonuses to keep them.
+"Acute" staff shortages in sectors such as hospitality, engineering, construction and IT also meant many employers were offering staff "ad-hoc" bonuses to keep them.

 The pandemic meant other workers had retired early, stayed in education or cut down their hours for a better work life balance.
 The Bank said this had created other labour shortages that could take "many years to be resolved".